catarak/creating-digital-instruments-in-max/README.md

 * ~15 min - Introduction to Workshop.
 What is a musical instrument?
 * ~10 min - Introduction to Max & example works
 * ~15 min - Get aquainted with the Max interface
+* ~50 min - The basics of manipulation a sound file
-* ~30 min - How to play a sound file
+  * How to play back a sound file
-* ~30 min - Feedback/Delay/Filtering
+  * Adjust speed, switch between files
+  * Feedback
+  * Delay
+  * Filtering
+  * Presets
-* ~20 min - Recording with Audacity
+* ~30 min - Recording with Audacity

 #### Part 2
 * ~30 min - Vocoder patch